andresfernando-git/Neural-Network-paper/code for running the experiments/README.md

 This code was developed to study:

+- Regularization-induced phase transitions in neural networks.
-- Loss landscape geometry of neural networks.
+- Loss landscape geometry and hierarchical basin structure.
 - Curvature evolution between distinct minima.
-- Hessian spectral properties.
+- Hessian spectral properties and saddle-point formation.
-- Connections between optimization trajectories and sharpness.
+- Mode connectivity between independently trained solutions.
 - Effects of parameter-space regularization toward reference solutions.
+- Generalization of landscape phenomena across datasets, activation functions, and architectures.

 The implementation accompanies the analyses reported in the associated publication.